Surinam Cherries: You’ll love ‘em or hate ‘em

 The Surinam cherry is not a cherry nor is it exclusively from Surinam.
 It’s also not from Florida but it’s called the Florida Cherry because it’s naturalized throughout the state and real sweet cherries don’t grow well there.

-I will freely admit these little red pumpkins are an acquired taste because most folks are expecting some kind of cherry taste and they don’t have that.
+I will freely admit these little red pumpkins are an acquired taste.
+Most folks are expecting some kind of cherry taste and they don’t have that.
 No matter how ripe, there is a resinous quality.
 To be blunt, you either like them or you definitely do not.
 More so, they must be picked when absolutely ripe or they are a very unpleasant edible experience.
 What is absolutely ripe?
 There is orange red, the color of cars, and here is blue red, the color of old-time fire trucks and blood.
 Surinam cherries are edible when they are a deep blood-red.
 Let me repeat that: A deep blood-red.
-An orange red one won’t harm you but you’ll wish you didn’t eat it.
+An orange red one won’t harm you but you’ll wish you hadn’t eaten it.
 And I know you will push the envelope and try one that is not deep, blue-blood red.
 Don’t blame me.
 I warned you.
 You won’t die or throw up or the like but your mouth will disown you and the next time you will pick a very ripe one.
 The only one in the picture above that near ripe is the red one on the lower right, and perhaps the one on the lower left, and only if they drop into your hand.
 When fully ripe they are very sweet and juicy.

 The plant is native of Surinam, Guyana, French Guiana, southern Brazil, Uruguay and Paraguay where it grows in wild thickets on the banks of the Pilcomayo River.
 It got to North America the hard way.
 Portuguese voyagers carried the seed from Brazil to India then to Italy and the rest of southern Europe and then to Florida.
 It is cultivated and naturalized in Argentina, Venezuela and Colombia, along the Atlantic coast of Central America; the West Indies, the Cayman Islands, Jamaica, St. Thomas, St. Croix, Puerto Rico, Cuba, Haiti, the Dominican Republic, the Bahamas, Bermuda and Florida.
 It is grown in Hawaii, Samoa, India, Ceylon, Africa, China, Philippines, the Mediterranean coast of Africa, Israel and the European Riviera.
 If you’re in a warm area, that is, you don’t hit 30F too often, there is probably one near you.

 It was introduced as an ornamental and edible fruit before 1931 in Florida.
 By 1961 it was widely planted in central and south Florida, especially for hedges.
-A decade later was seen escaping cultivation and invading hammocks in south-central and south Florida.
+A decade later it was seen escaping cultivation and invading hammocks in south-central and south Florida.
 In 1982 it became a target of eradication in southern Florida.
 It is now reported in 20 wildlife areas as well, and threatening rare scrub habitat.
 Thus, by eating the fruit and destroying the seeds you are helping the environment.
 EAT THE WEEDS!
 In fact this very day I saw it along a bike trail and did by civic duty and ate as many ripe ones as I could find.

 In the mediterranean area it fruits in May.
 In Florida, depending upon the winter, the fruit begins to ripen around St. Valentine’s day and should be available by the Ides of March and in full fruit by April Fools Day.
 There are two prime varieties, the common blood-red and the rarer dark-crimson to black, which is sweeter and less resinous.
-In Florida, the Surinam cherry is one of the most common hedge plants and over runs many back yards.
+In Florida, the Surinam cherry is one of the most common forgotten plants and over runs many back yards.
 In Florida and the Bahamas, there is a spring crop and a second crop, September through November.
 Some times a third and fourth crop, depending on weather.

 Besides being blood-red, the fruit should drop effortlessly into your hand when you touch it.
 If it doesn’t want to let go, let it be.
 Collecting should be done twice a day and often the best ones are the ones you have to fight the ants for.
 The “cherries” are an addition to fruit cups, salads and ice cream.
 They can be made pies, preserves such as jelly, jams, syrup, relish or pickles.
 Brazilians ferment the juice into vinegar, wine, and a liquor.
 The fruit is extremely high in vitamin C and A. Don’t eat the seeds.
 One probably wouldn’t kill you but if you think the unripe fruit tastes bad the seed is distaste on steroids.
 The fruit, I have been told but do not know, can be made into a fine wine.